ohcnetwork/docs/docs/care/CEP/Draft/0009-pharmacy.md

 - Support medicine take-back procedures and tracking
 - Automatically choose the first-to-expire batch for each product to dispense from (FEFO)
 - Ability to view the current stock levels by product
+- Implement a notification system for drugs that need refrigeration (e.g., vaccines and some IV antibiotics)

 ### 3. Batch Management